bjoluc/cubase-mcu-midiremote/readme.md

 - Make sure the firmware of your X-Touch (/X-Touch Extender) [is up to date](https://www.youtube.com/watch?v=Q4ZKXVXQP8g) (>= v1.22)
 - Set your X-Touch unit(s) to [Mackie Control (MC) mode](https://www.youtube.com/watch?v=LrVWRgJbSyw&t=68s)
-- Open up Cubase and make sure you are running version v12.0.52 or later
+- Open up Cubase and ensure you are running version v12.0.52 or later
 - In the studio setup window, remove any Mackie Control remote devices that you set up for your X-Touch / X-Touch Extender (don't forget to take screenshots of your command assignments)
 - On windows, open `C:\Users\<Username>\Documents\Steinberg\Cubase\MIDI Remote\Driver Scripts\Local` and create the nested directories `behringer\xtouch` within it.
 - On MacOS, open `/Users/<Username>/Documents/Steinberg/Cubase/MIDI Remote/Driver Scripts/Local` and create the nested directories `behringer/xtouch` within it.